ljtpetersen/homedir/README.md

 Feel free to put a copyright header in your name in any files you contribute to.

 ## Copyright and Credits
-Copyright (C) 2023 James Petersen <m@jamespetersen.ca>.
+Copyright (C) 2023-2024 James Petersen <m@jamespetersen.ca>.

-In version `0.3.0`, the [`wmi-rs`](https://github.com/ohadravid/wmi-rs) crate was referenced when re-writing the `get_home_from_id` function, though there may not be any resemblance now.
-Nonetheless, I felt it was important to properly credit them, hence I included this statement here.
+In version `0.3.0`, the [`wmi-rs`](https://github.com/ohadravid/wmi-rs) crate was referenced when writing the `homedir::windows::UserIdentifier::to_owned` function, though there may not be any resemblance now.
+Nevertheless, I felt it was important to properly credit them, hence I included this statement here.
 The referenced repository is also licensed under APACHE and MIT, which are included in this repository.